 Although I have a well-sealed closet door on my walk-in closet, dust tends to accumulate on unprotected clothing and shoes.
 Since being locked indoors, my husband’s suits have been sitting idly gathering dust.
 We mostly hang around with the same casual clothes day in and day out.
 For us, most meetings are on the phone, not so much on Zoom.
 Some of my husband’s suits are zipped into the garment bags that they came in, but other suits, sports jackets and sweaters are exposed to the elements.
 A dependable black plastic garbage bag is approximately the same length as the average suit bag so all I must do is make a whole on the top for the hanger.
 If you want to be extra neat, then instead of just ripping the bag haphazardly to make the hole on top, you can take a pair of scissors and cut a small square or circle.
 Remember that you are cutting into both sides at once so do not make the hole too big.
 The smaller the hole the less air and dust will be able to enter the inside of the bag.
 Clear plastic recycling bags are also a reasonable option.
 However, I have heard that black protects the garments more efficiently since suits are usually sold with black suit bags as opposed to clear ones.

 2. Other Closet Items Do Well With Trash Bags

 Sweaters, skirts, pants, and other choice clothing are adaptable to different size garbage bags.
+Plus, hanging clothes in trash bags helps protect them from dust and other air elements.
 The regular white bags are great for any half size hanging garments such as pants, blouses, and skirts.
 The bonus with using these types of bags is the drawstring on the bottom of the bag.
 By pulling the drawstring tight you will protect the garment from dust and air.
 Even your shoe rack can be covered with the right size bag.

 3. Keeping Those Toddlers Away From the Water Cooler